 Token-budget gravity.
 Humans skim.
 Agents count.
 A page over the agent's effective token budget gets truncated mid-paragraph or rejected before it reaches the model.
 Pages over 25,000 tokens are often silently discarded by frontier-model context managers, even when the model's nominal context is much larger.
 The functional ceiling is roughly half the marketed one.

 Structural-not-stylistic.
 Agents do not render JS.
 They do not load fonts.
 They do not parse CSS.
 The carefully designed hero section means nothing to them.
 What the agent reads is your semantic HTML, your code blocks, your tables, and the markdown you ship alongside the rendered output.
-If your page renders to a and a script tag, you are invisible to every agent that does not run a headless browser.
+If your page renders to a

 The implication for ranking: you can hold position one in Google's organic results for "agentic seo" and still lose every agent citation to a markdown page on a static site that scored 90.
 Two ranking systems running side by side, on different rules.